 Who is NFTC?

-Nature and Forest Therapy Canada is a Canadian organization of forest therapy guides.
+Nature and Forest Therapy Canada is a Canadian membership organization of forest therapy guides.
 Based on solid science, guided forest therapy helps participants achieve better health through connections with nature and the forest environment.

 Our Mission